LaodeMFauzan/ci-Tetra/README.md

 # ci-accetor
-cli test case generator.
-Built using java.
+Command line based test case generator.
+The test case was generated from a use case.
+The format of the use case is [cockburn's use case format](http://faculty.washington.edu/jtenenbg/courses/360/f02/project/usecaseguidelines.html).

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.